-Mario became more interested in the wine business after a wine was produced in his honor in the mid 1990’s to honor the end of his illustrious racing career.
+Mario became more interested in the wine business after a wine was produced in his honor in the mid 1990s to honor the end of his illustrious racing career.
 Eventually he teamed up with Joe Antonini, former CEO of Kmart (and one of Mario’s sponsors during his racing days) to form Andretti Winery.
+Both men are still involved in Andretti Winery although their travel schedules have been significantly cut back in recent years.

-Several brands are produced under the Andretti label including their Napa Valley Series (wines that are not vineyard designates), the Villa Andretti Series (reasonably priced limited production wines that focus on Italian varieties (wines not often found in the Napa Valley), and the Montona Series is named after Mario’s childhood home in Italy and features their most premium limited production wines.
-The Montona Series Reserve Chardonnay is made in a style that is slightly buttery and somewhat oaky.
+Several brands are produced under the Andretti label including their Napa Valley Series (wines that are not vineyard designates), the Villa Andretti Series (reasonably priced limited production wines that focus on Italian varieties from grapes typically not growing in Napa Valley) and the Montona Series is named after Mario’s childhood home in Italy and features their most premium limited production wines with a number of bottlings less than 50 cases.
+The Villa Andretti Series are their most distributed wines, available in select retail outlets and restaurants in about 10 states.

 One doesn’t always see Pinot Grigio on the tasting lists at Napa wineries; the one here is worth seeking out.
-The 2015 Andretty Winery Napa Valley Pinot Grigio is light salmon color in the glass (this wine sees more skin contact then the few Napa Valley produced Pinot Grigios we have tried.
+The 2015 Andretti Winery Napa Valley Pinot Grigio is light salmon color in the glass (this wine sees more skin contact than the few Napa Valley produced Pinot Grigio wines we have tried.
 It is not overly citrusy on the bouquet or palate.
 This wine shows hints of floral aromas along with raspberry.
 It is nicely balanced with both crispness along with a noticeable weight on the palate.
 It is very refreshing and drinks well by itself.

 The 2015 Andretti Carneros Pinot Noir shows an intriguing bouquet; it is somewhat savory with notes of bacon fat and smoke along with fruit aromatics including red berries.
 The wine shows a fairly soft entry on the palate; it balanced and rounded in feel showcasing decent acidity with fine grained tannins.
 This is not necessarily a delicate Pinot Noir.